 Alcohol Related Offenses

-Many counties use some form of pre-adjudicative disposition or first-time offender program.
+Many counties use some form of pre-adjudicative disposition or pretrial diversionary program.
 For many summary offenses such as Underage Drinking, Public Drunkenness, and Possession of a Fake ID, judges permit a person to complete alcohol education programs or community service in exchange for a dismissal of the charge.
 With more severe judges permit a person to complete alcohol education programs or community service in exchange for a dismissal of the charge.
 With more severe charges, such as Furnishing Alcohol to Minor or DUI, many counties allow first-time offenders to participate in the Accelerated Rehabilitative Disposition (ARD) program.
 Participation in such programs often allows the minor to minimize penalties and have the charges dismissed.
 Dismissed charges actually remain on a person’s record, but the person is able to seek an expungement of the dismissed charges.
 Dismissed charges are NOT automatically expunged.
 An expungement petition must be drafted and filed with the Clerk of Courts at the county Court of Common Pleas in order to complete that process.

 Contact an attorney with experience in representing clients charged with such offenses in the county in which the charges are filed.
 In summary cases, local attorneys are often more knowledgeable about the formal and informal programs and agreements that may be reached with the officers and accepted by the judges.

-Underage Drinking Representation for Penn State Students
+Additional Considerations for Penn State Students – University Discipline